S-Saha-GenAI-Consulting/QAT.AI/README.md

 5. Jenkins Integration
 This project includes a JenkinsFile for CI/CD automation.
 To set up Jenkins:

-Configure a Jenkins job to pull this repository.
+* Configure a Jenkins job to pull this repository.

-Ensure the JAVA_HOME environment variable is set to Java 17.
+* Ensure the JAVA_HOME environment variable is set to Java 24.

+* Run command on terminal: java -jar jenkins.war --enable-future-java

-Trigger the pipeline to build and test the project.
+* Trigger the pipeline to build and test the project.